dayseanm04/network/CCNA/Multilayer-Switching-Lab/Task3-Inter-VLAN-Connectivity-Test.md

 # 🧩 Multilayer Switching Lab

-## Task3 Inter-VLAN Connectivity Test 🌐
+## Task 3 Inter-VLAN Connectivity Test 🌐
 This document records the results of **inter-VLAN connectivity tests** conducted after configuring SVIs on the multilayer switch (SW2).

 ---